Your Guide To Improving Inventory Accuracy In 2024

 Examples of inventory accuracy include having the correct quantity of items in stock, ensuring that the recorded stock levels match the physical count, and successfully tracking the movement of inventory items throughout the supply chain.

-What is the most common inventory accuracy KPIs?
+2. What are the most common inventory accuracy KPIs?

 The most common inventory accuracy Key Performance Indicator (KPI) is the Inventory Accuracy Percentage, calculated as (Total Accurate Items / Total Items) x 100.
 This KPI measures the proportion of items with correct stock information.